Distribution estimation and change-point estimation for time series via DNN-based GANs: Introduction

-{ The traditional high-dimensional change-point detections are around two aspects: model selection and testing. \citet{tibshirani2008spatial}, \citet{li2016panel}, \citet{harchaoui2010multiple} utilized the Lasso-type regularization model to estimate the change points and improve the computational efficiency.
-For the aspect of testing, \citet{harchaoui2009regularized} used a regularized kernel-based test statistic to test the consistency of distributions between time-series samples. \citet{enikeeva2019high} considered the hypothesis test to detect the change point in a set of high-dimensional Gaussian vectors. \citet{chen2015graph} proposed a nonparametric approach based on the graphs to test the similarity between observations.
-The aggregation technique testing whether there exists a gap between two time regions is also a popular way for change-point analysis. } For example, \citet{jirak2015uniform} showed asymptotic properties by using the coordinate-wise test statistic to detect the single change point. { \citet{bai2010common} theoretically analyzed the consistency of the single-change point in panel data.} \citet{chen2021inference} improved the aggregation way of the data and explored to detect the multiple change-points in high-dimensional time series.
-For the change-point detection of complex high-dimensional data, \citet{romanenkova2022indid} considered the change-point detection of the complex sequential stream, video data, by representation learning for the deep model. \citet{chang2019kernel} combined the kernel two-sample test with recurrent neural networks (RNNs) to detect the different types of change-points.
+{ The traditional high-dimensional change-point estimation is around two aspects: model selection and testing. \citet{tibshirani2008spatial}, \citet{li2016panel}, \citet{harchaoui2010multiple} utilized the Lasso-type regularization model to estimate the change points and improve the computational efficiency.
+For the aspect of testing, \citet{harchaoui2009regularized} used a regularized kernel-based test statistic to test the consistency of distributions between time-series samples. \citet{enikeeva2019high} considered the hypothesis test to test the change point in a set of high-dimensional Gaussian vectors. \citet{chen2015graph} proposed a nonparametric approach based on the graphs to test the similarity between observations.
+The aggregation technique testing whether there exists a gap between two time regions is also a popular way for change-point analysis. } For example, \citet{jirak2015uniform} showed asymptotic properties by using the coordinate-wise statistic to test the single change point. { \citet{bai2010common} theoretically analyzed the consistency of the single-change point in panel data.} \citet{chen2021inference} improved the aggregation way of the data and explored to test the multiple change-points in high-dimensional time series.
+For the change-point estimation of complex high-dimensional data, \citet{romanenkova2022indid} considered the change-point estimation of the complex sequential stream, video data, by representation learning for the deep model. \citet{chang2019kernel} combined the kernel two-sample test with recurrent neural networks (RNNs) to estimate the different types of change-points.
 They introduced an auxiliary generative model to generate an approximate distribution and use the maximum mean discrepancy to conduct the two-sample test, but there is no information about the location of the change-point.
-Although there are various change-point detection techniques, fewer works directly focus on tracking the distribution of time series.
+Although there are various change-point estimation techniques, fewer works directly focus on tracking the distribution of time series.